Freeongoo/spring-examples/test-springboottest/readme.md

+# 1. Mock Testing with @SpringBootTest

+See package: `/src/test/java/hello/mocking`

+Mocking with `@MockBean`

-# Integration Testing with @SpringBootTest
+# 2. Integration Testing with @SpringBootTest

+See package: `/src/test/java/hello/nothingmocking`

 It's mean than we don't mock anything.